hyperjiang/docker-go/README.md

 From 1.14.2 and later on, [buf](https://github.com/bufbuild/buf) is removed as it does not support 1.14.

 From 1.14.10 and 1.15.3 and later on, [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway/) is upgraded to v2, check more details [here](https://grpc-ecosystem.github.io/grpc-gateway/docs/v2-migration.html).

+From 1.16.3 and later on, [buf](https://github.com/bufbuild/buf) is pre-installed again.

 ## unbuilt versions